sudarshanvichare/Credit-card-financial-dashboard-using-Power-BI/README.md

 # Credit-card-financial-dashboard-using-Power-BI
-Developed an interactive dashboard using transaction and customer data to provide real-time insights using Power BI.
+Developed a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.